AckerlyXu/heima/articles/site-recovery/site-recovery-replicate-vmware-to-azure.md

     ![Enable replication](./media/site-recovery-vmware-to-azure/enable-replication7.png)
 13. Click **Enable Replication**.
 You can track progress of the **Enable Protection** job in **Settings** > **Jobs** > **Site Recovery Jobs**.
 After the **Finalize Protection** job runs the machine is ready for failover.

-> [AZURE.NOTE]
+> [!NOTE]
 > If the machine is prepared for push installation the Mobility service component will be installed when protection is enabled.
 After the component is installed on the machine a protection job starts and fails.
 After the failure you need to manually restart each machine.
 After the restart the protection job begins again and initial replication occurs.
 >
 >

 ## View and manage VM properties
 We recommend that you verify the properties of the source machine.
-Remember that the Azure VM name should conform with [Azure virtual machine requirements](/documentation/articles/site-recovery-support-matrix-to-azure/#failed-over-azure-vm-requirements).
+Remember that the Azure VM name should conform with [Azure virtual machine requirements](./site-recovery-support-matrix-to-azure.md#failed-over-azure-vm-requirements).

 1. Click **Settings** > **Replicated items** >, and select the machine.
 The **Essentials** blade shows information about machines settings and status.
 2. In **Properties**, you can view replication and failover information for the VM.